yfeng002/impvaeood/README.md

 # Improving Variational Autoencoder based Out-of-Distribution Detection for Embedded Real-time Applications

-This repository contains the code and data used for the results in our paper (https://arxiv.org/abs/2107.11750v2) which appears as part of the ESWEEK-TECS special issue and is presented in the International Conference on Embedded Software (EMSOFT), 2021.
+This repository contains the implementation code, trained model and sample data used for the results in our paper (https://arxiv.org/abs/2107.11750v2) which appears as part of the ESWEEK-TECS special issue and is presented in the International Conference on Embedded Software (EMSOFT), 2021.

 ## TODO